Fox River Mills

 Fox River Mills, Inc., is a sock manufacturer based in Osage, Iowa.

 The company was founded in 1900.
 In 1992, they purchased the Nelson Knitting Company of Rockford, Illinois, and in the process acquired the trademark on the Red Heel socks used to make sock monkeys.
 Fox River Mills includes instructions for making a sock monkey in every packet of Red Heel socks.

 Fox River Mills is also known for their odor-controlling X-Static sock liners and their line of organic wool socks.

+In November 2016, Fox River Mills, was acquired by the Texas private equity firm LongWater Opportunities from the family that had owned it for over four decades.
+The terms of the sale were not disclosed.
+Following the acquisition, Fox River will become a subsidiary of Standard Merchandising Co., a New Jersey–based sock maker also owned by LongWater.